 Consolidated statement of financial position

-Deferred income has been disclosed separately in these interim statements.
-This treatment differs from that in the audited accounts for the year ending 30 June 2020.
+Deferred income has been disclosed separately in these interim unaudited statements.
+This disclosure treatment differs from that in the audited accounts for the year ending 30 June 2021.

 Consolidated interim statement of changes in equity